This story was originally published and last updated .

 Previously, a few feature flags appeared in Chrome's Dev and Canary channels (V85), which modify the appearance and behavior of web addresses in the address bar.
 The main flag was called "Omnibox UI Hide Steady-State URL Path, Query, and Ref" which hides everything in the current web address except the domain name.
 For example, "https://www.androidpolice.com/2020/06/07/lenovo-ideapad-flex-5-chromebook-review/" is simply displayed as "androidpolice.com."

-There are two additional flags that modify this behavior.
+There are two additional flags that modified this behavior.
 One reveals the full address once you hover over the address bar (instead of having to click it), while the other only hides the address bar once you interact with the page.
 An issue page on the Chromium Bug tracker has also been created for keeping track of the changes, though there aren't any additional details there.

-There's no public explanation yet for why Google is pressing ahead with these changes, but the company has said in the past that it believes showing the full address can make it harder to tell if the current site is legitimate.
+The company has said in the past that it believes showing the full address can make it harder to tell if the current site is legitimate.
 "Showing the full URL may detract from the parts of the URL that are more important to making a security decision on a webpage," Chromium software engineer Livvie Lin said in a design document earlier this year.